 In Kabul, Sharbat Gula was welcomed by President Ashraf Ghani and former President Hamid Karzai, who promised to support her financially and to ensure that her children would have health care and schooling.
 In December 2017, Sharbat Gula was gifted a 3,000-square-foot residence in Kabul for her and her children to live in.

-Find more details about Sharbat’s return to Afghanistan here:
+Find more details about Sharbat’s return to Afghanistan here in 2017:

 See Tony Northrups interesting view on the downside of the iconic photo of the Afghan girl with the green eyes: